davidski/evaluator/README.md

 Evaluator needs to know the domains of your security program.
 These are the major buckets by which you subdivide your program, typically including areas such as Physical Security, Strategy, Policy, Business Continuity/Disaster Recover, Technical Security, and so forth.
 Out of the box, Evaluator comes with a demonstration model based upon the [HITRUST CSF](https://hitrustalliance.net/hitrust-csf/).
 If you have a different domain structure (ISO2700x, NIST CSF, COBIT, etc.) then you need to edit the `data\domains.csv` file to include the domain names and the domain IDs, a shorthand abbreviation for the domain, such as POL for the Policy domain.

-### Defining Your Capabilities and Risk Scenarios
+### Defining Your Controls and Risk Scenarios

-The most critical piece is the identification of the capabilities (a/k/a controls) and the key risk scenarios associated with each domain.
-A spreadsheet is used to define these critical elements.
+The most critical piece is the identification of the controls (a/k/a capabilities) and the key risk scenarios associated with each domain.
+A spreadsheet is used to define these elements.
 This Excel workbook consists of one tab per domain, with each tab being named after the the domain ID defined in the previous step.
-Each tab consists of two tables, a capabilities table and a threats table.
+Each tab consists of two tables- a controls table and a threats table.

-#### Capabilities Table
+#### Controls Table

-The domain capabilities table is where you define the key capabilities/ objectives of each domain.
-Your specific capabilities will vary from organization to organization, but the provided sample spreadsheet may be used as inspiration.
-You should try to avoid simply copying every technical control out of something like ISO 27001 or COBIT, as that most such control frameworks are too fine grained to provide the high level overview Evaluator delivers.
-Typically 50 controls or less can describe organizations up to the one to two billion USD in size.
-Each capability must have a unique ID and should be assigned a difficulty (DIFF) score, ranking the maturity of the control from 1 - 5, with 5 being best of class.
+The domain controls table is where you define the key objectives of each domain.
+While the specific controls will be unique to each organizationn, the provided sample spreadsheet may be used as inspiration.
+Try to avoid simply copying every technical control out of something like ISO 27001 or COBIT, as most such control frameworks are too fine grained to provide the high level overview Evaluator delivers.
+Typically 50 controls or less can describe organizations up to one to two billion USD in size.
+Each control must have a unique ID and should be assigned a difficulty (DIFF) score, ranking the maturity of the control from 1 - 5, with 5 being best of class.

 #### Threats Table